 Adults can grow up to 12 plants as long as they are enclosed, or completely private from the public eye.
 For patients who prefer, caregivers can also grow marijuana in Michigan.
 A caregiver needs to be at least 21 years old and not been committed a felony.
 Caregivers can grow for up to five patients.

 Before you grow marijuana in Michigan, take some time to learn how to grow the best marijuana from an expert.
-I have written a guide, The Marijuana Grow Bible as a free resource for anyone who wants to learn how to grow marijuana with high yields.
+The Marijuana Grow Bible is a free resource for anyone who wants to learn how to grow marijuana with high yields.
 When you combine this with high-quality seeds and nutrients, you are sure to end up with the best marijuana you can find in this state.

 Marijuana legislation can be complicated, but Jenny Bloom is always up for the task.
 Although not a lawyer, her experience as a reporter and PR specialist helps her understand legalese – especially when it relates to growing marijuana.
 A passionate supporter of legalization and home... [read more]